namtran166/BootcampNotes/README.md

     "status_code": 401
 }
 ```
 Did you log in a long time ago?
-You should log in again since our protected system invalidate unused access token after some time!
+You should log in again since our protected system invalidates unused access token after some time!
 A 401 Unauthorized reminder for you!
 ```
 {
     "description": "Signature has expired",